Applelo/unplugin-inject-preload/README.md

 Supporting:
 - Vite 4 and 5 **(on build only)**
-- Webpack 5 (with HTMLWebpackPlugin 5)
+- Webpack 5 (with HtmlWebpackPlugin 5)
-- Rspack (with HTMLWebpackPlugin 5)
+- Rspack (with HtmlWebpackPlugin 5)

 > [!NOTE]
 > This plugin combines [vite-plugin-inject-preload](https://github.com/Applelo/vite-plugin-inject-preload) and [html-webpack-inject-preload](https://github.com/principalstudio/html-webpack-inject-preload) into one package.